Missouri DWI Statute of Limitations: What You Need to Know

 939 N. Boonville, Suite B, Springfield, MO 65802

-Is There a Statute of Limitations on Missouri DWI?
+Is There a Statute of Limitations on Missouri DWI Laws?

 Missouri has a statute of limitations on the charge of drunk driving.
 During this period, the arresting law enforcement officer and the prosecution gather evidence that they will use against you.

 For example, the arresting officer may conduct breathalyzer tests to determine whether your blood alcohol content is above the legal limit.
-They do this to make alcohol-related solid driving charges.
+They do this to make alcohol-related enforcement actions solid driving charges.

 However, you can also use this opportunity to prepare a solid defense by involving a qualified DWI attorney.
-They will gather evidence supporting your case and ensure you get a fair trial.
+They will help you understand the nuances of Missouri DWI laws, your rights, and upcoming legal proceedings.
+This also applies to any subsequent revocations or suspensions of your Missouri driver’s license.

-What Is the Statute of Limitations on a DWI in Missouri?
+What Is the Statute of Limitations on a DWI Offense in Missouri?

-Missouri law under Section § 556.036 provides statutes of limitations for different classes of offenses.
-And since most DWI cases are usually misdemeanors, the statute of limitation is usually one year.
+Missouri law under Section § 556.036 provides statutes of limitations for different offenses.
+And since most DWI cases are misdemeanors, the statute of limitation is usually one year.

 It can, however, be extended to three years if the DWI case is enhanced to a more severe crime.